mkurczewski/grider/README.md

 </div>
 ```

-Additionally, no matter what breakpoints we were defined, there is always available pure `grider` attribute which basically means
+Additionally, no matter what breakpoints you were defined, there is always available pure `grider` attribute which basically means
 ```CSS
 [grider] {
     display: flex;